Selected Experience

 Experience

-Dr. Rosenberg has worked on many high-profile cases and advanced engineering projects for a wide range of Fortune 500 companies including Google, Samsung, Amazon, Uber, Lyft, Boeing, BMW, IBM, Disney, Nintendo, Dell, AT&T, Zillow, Motorola, Ericsson, BlackBerry, Huawei, LG, Sony, HTC, Mattel, United States Army and Air Force, NASA, Federal Aviation Administration, and many others.
+Dr. Rosenberg has worked on many high-profile cases and advanced engineering projects for a wide range of Fortune 500 companies including Google, Samsung, Amazon, Uber, Lyft, Boeing, BMW, IBM, Disney, Nintendo, Dell, AT&T, Zillow, Masimo, Motorola, Ericsson, BlackBerry, Huawei, LG, Sony, HTC, Mattel, Instacart, United States Army and Air Force, NASA, Federal Aviation Administration, and many others.

 Accomplishments